Braw Bagpipe Tuner

 Designed specifically for the Highland Bagpipes, the Braw Bagpipe Tuner lets you tune your chanter and drones based on a reference Low A calibrated to your chanter.

-Thanks to our QuantumNote technology, the Braw Bagpipe Tuner revolutionises tuning with it's ability to quickly and accurately analyse the tuning of all notes on your chanter while you are playing a tune.
-This is far superior to all other tuning methods, which rely on holding a single note, as even the best players will adjust their blowing slightly when holding a single note.
+Thanks to our QuantumNote technology, the Braw Bagpipe Tuner revolutionises tuning with its ability to quickly and accurately analyse all your chanter notes, the tenor drone and the bass drone — all separately, all at the same time, while you are playing your pipes normally.
+This is far superior to traditional tuning methods that rely on holding a single sustained note, since even the best players adjust their blowing slightly when holding a note — so the reading you get is at slightly different pressure than the actual playing reality.

-Our QuantumNote technology allows you to analyse the tuning when it matters the most - when you are playing!
-Our QuantumNote technology is aware of bagpipe ornamentation, and even uses this knowledge to help build an accurate tuning result.
+Our QuantumNote technology gives you the tuning when it matters the most — when you are playing!
+This applies to drones as much as to the chanter: you can see your drones settle at real playing pressure, rather than the slightly different pressure that often happens during the tuning process itself.
+QuantumNote is also aware of bagpipe ornamentation, and the interaction of drones and chanter, and uses this knowledge to help build an accurate tuning result.

 QuantumNote